rweigel/stats/syllabus.md

 ## Astronomy

 1. Markov Chain Monte Carlo Methods for Bayesian Data Analysis in Astronomy (2017), S. Sharma.
-1. Data analysis recipes: Using Markov Chain Monte Carlo (2017), Hogg and Foreman-Mackey, https://arxiv.org/abs/1710.06068
+1. Data analysis recipes: Using Markov Chain Monte Carlo (2017), Hogg and Foreman-Mackey, https://arxiv.org/abs/1710.06068 or https://iopscience.iop.org/article/10.3847/1538-4365/aab76e; Provides an overview of the motivation for MCMC sampling, discussions of its use and abuse, and detailed recipies for implementation.
 1. Bayesian Methods for the Physical Sciences: Learning from Examples in Astronomy and Physics (2015), S. Andreon and B. Weaver.
 1. Bayesian Models for Astrophysical Data: Using R, JAGS, Python, and Stan, J.M.
 Hilbe, R.S. de Souza, and E.E.O.
 Ishida.
 1. Modern Statistical Methods for Astronomy: With R Applications (2012), E.D.
 Feigelson and G.J.
 Babu.